robinanwyl/string_ppi_networks/README.md

-Mapping protein-protein interaction networks from the STRING database.
+(Work in progress) Mapping protein-protein interaction networks from the STRING database.